cvilsmeier/moni/README.md

         You can find your API Key in your profile on https://monibot.io.
         Note: For security, we recommend that you specify the API Key via MONIBOT_API_KEY, and not via -apiKey flag.
-The flag will show up in 'ps aux' outputs and can so be eavesdropped.
+The flag will show up in 'ps aux' outputs and can be eavesdropped.

     -trials
         Max.
 Send trials, default is 12.